Why mindfulness & MBSR?

 prevention & wellness – to better cope with chronic pain, as part of a pregnancy plan, to achieve more balance in life, to learn to take care of oneself physically and emotionally, establish healthier patterns and habits, to enhance the quality of interactions with others, feel more peace and happiness, to relax

 What if I don’t have time to do the home practice?
 The practices you do in ‘real life’ – outside of class – are the most important.
-A firm commitment to doing them is essential.
-This might mean making a significant change to your schedule, getting up early, devoting lunchtime to practice, or making other adjustments for the 8 weeks of the course.
-If you know that you will not be able to make these adjustments, please postpone participating.
+A genuine commitment to doing them is essential.
+This might mean making a change to your schedule: getting up early, devoting lunchtime to practice, or making other adjustments for the 8 weeks of the course.
+If you know that you will not be able to make adjustments to incorporate daily practice, please consider postponing your participation.

 Will I need to attend all classes?
 Due to the participatory nature of the course, attendance at all classes is expected.
-Please do not miss more than one class, and then only if it cant be helped.
+Please do not miss more than one class.
 The ‘all day’ retreat is mandatory.

 Do I need to have prior experience of mindfulness?
 No. You only need to be willing to show up for your life.